jolin-io/JuliaScript.jl/README.md

 juliascript packagecompile yourscript.jl
 ```
 Depending on your script this may take from 5 minutes up to 30 minutes.

+Every further call `juliascript yourscript.jl` will then use the sysimage (until you make a change to yourscript.jl).

 ### Experimental environment variables
 - `JULIASCRIPT_PACKAGECOMPILE_ALWAYS=true`